-Is carried out under an employment contract, and both partners may benefit from the provisions of Law no. 72/2007 regarding the stimulation of employment of pupils and students.
+Is carried out under an employment contract.

 Is not carried out under an employment contract.

 In the case of later employment, the internship period will not be considered as work seniority if the agreement is not carried out under an employment contract.